Quality Control of scRNA-Seq Data

 As you can see the data that we retrieved is a sparse matrix, just like the counts that we provided to the Seurat object.

 What about the metadata?
-We can access the metadata to using somewhat confusing double square bracket syntax.
+We can access the metadata as follows:

 orig.ident nCount_RNA nFeature_RNA sample digest